bwaldon/bwaldon.github.io/_pages/about.md

 <!-- You can find a current (as of 10/29/2023) version of my CV [here](/assets/pdf/waldon_cv_1023.pdf). -->

+I'm an assistant professor in the University of South Carolina's [Linguistics Program](https://sc.edu/study/colleges_schools/artsandsciences/linguistics/) and [Department of Philosophy](https://sc.edu/study/colleges_schools/artsandsciences/philosophy/).

 My research examines how context, linguistic structure, and social cognition jointly enable linguistic communication.
 Some of my interests within semantic & pragmatic theory include: modality, linguistic vagueness/imprecision, and conversational implicature.

 I’m also interested in legal interpretation: my work employs linguistic theory, experimentation, and computational methods to help lawyers, judges, and the public navigate hard problems of legal textual analysis.

-I'm thrilled to be joining the University of South Carolina's [Linguistics Program](https://sc.edu/study/colleges_schools/artsandsciences/linguistics/) and [Department of Philosophy](https://sc.edu/study/colleges_schools/artsandsciences/philosophy/) as an assistant professor starting August 2025.

-Currently, I'm a postdoc in Computer Science and Linguistics at Georgetown, where I'm affiliated with [Nathan Schneider's NERT lab](https://nert.georgetown.edu/), [Computational Linguistics @ Georgetown (GUCL)](https://gucl.georgetown.edu/), and the [Massive Data Institute](https://mdi.georgetown.edu/) at the McCourt School of Public Policy.
-For the 2024-25 academic year, I am a [Fritz Fellow](https://techandsociety.georgetown.edu/projects/fritz-family-fellows-program/) in Georgetown's Tech & Society Initiative.
+Previously, I was a postdoc in Computer Science, Linguistics, and Public Policy at Georgetown, where I was affiliated with [Nathan Schneider's NERT lab](https://nert.georgetown.edu/), [Computational Linguistics @ Georgetown (GUCL)](https://gucl.georgetown.edu/), and the [Massive Data Institute](https://mdi.georgetown.edu/).
+I was supported in part by a [Fritz Fellowship](https://techandsociety.georgetown.edu/projects/fritz-family-fellows-program/) in Georgetown's Tech & Society Initiative.

 I received my PhD in Linguistics at Stanford, where I was advised by Cleo Condoravdi and Judith Degen.
+I was supported in part by an NSF Graduate Research Fellowship.
 Before Stanford, I was a Fulbright scholar at Leibniz-ZAS Berlin and a BA student at UChicago.

 <!-- I am affiliated with [Stanford ALPS Lab](https://alpslab.stanford.edu/) and, for the 2022-2023 academic year, Stanford's Institute for Human-centered Artificial Intelligence (HAI) through their [Seed Research Grant program](https://hai.stanford.edu/seed-grant-recipients-2022) (project title: *Towards Clear, Transparent, and Scalable Computational Contract Technology*).  -->